QuantEcon/lecture-python-intro/lectures/unpleasant.md

 from collections import namedtuple
 ```

-Now let's dive in and implement our ''pseudo code'' in Python.
+Now let's dive in and implement our pseudo code in Python.

 ```{code-cell} ipython3
 # Create a namedtuple that contains parameters